 .9211 – .9737 = -.0526 (5.26% house edge)

-As you can see, while the odds and payouts vary on different roulette bets, ultimately the house edge is the same.
-While in many other games, proper strategy is required to get the best possible odds for the player, roulette merely requires that players place bets in order to win.
+While the odds and payouts vary on different roulette bets, ultimately the house edge is the same.
+While in many other games proper strategy is required to get the best possible odds for the player, roulette merely requires that players place bets in order to win.

 Winning Roulette Odds

-Many of the most famous incidents in roulette history have involved players taking advantage of biased wheels — roulette wheels that do not have the proper construction to ensure that every pocket will be hit with equal probability.
-If a particular wheel has a bias towards certain numbers, then players might be able to take advantage of this, as it is possible that those numbers could be hit frequently enough to overcome the house edge.
+Many of the most famous incidents in roulette history have involved players taking advantage of biased wheels.
+These are roulette wheels that do not have the proper construction to ensure that every pocket will be hit with equal probability.
+If a particular wheel has a bias towards certain numbers then players might be able to take advantage of this, as it is possible that those numbers could be hit frequently enough to overcome the house edge.

 Odds of Unusual Roulette Events